 - early in the follicular phase of the menstrual cycle

 - relaxed, and

 If your prolactin is elevated on at least two occasions, the next step is to identify the underlying cause with the help of your doctor.
 Common causes include:

 - prolactinoma, which is a benign pituitary tumour

 - high estrogen, either endogenous or from the pill

 - medications such as SSRI antidepressants, anti-psychotics, and stomach acid medication

 - alcohol, and

-For mildly elevated prolactin in the range of 300 mIU/L to 500 mIU/L, you can consider natural treatment
+For mildly elevated prolactin in the range of 300 mIU/L to 500 mIU/L, consider the following natural treatments, including Vitex.

 Natural treatments to lower prolactin